 These handy pods allow you to infuse your laundry with pleasant scents and cozy softness quickly and easily.
 With pods, you don’t have to babysit your load, take time to measure liquids, or risk sloppy drips.
 And since the pods dissolve fully, they don’t have leftover packaging to clog space in a landfill.

 But using individual fabric softener pods is more expensive than bottles, so it’s important to get the most out of your money.
 Is an all-in-one pod that includes detergent best for your family?
 Are skin sensitivities and allergies your biggest concern?
-Keep reading to learn more about your options.
-When you’re ready to buy, check our recommendations for the best fabric softener pods on the market.

 The good news is that you can use fabric softener pods whether you own a high-efficiency (HE) washer or a standard washing machine.
 Pod ingredients are mostly the same as those found in liquid fabric softeners, but they get the job done using less water.
 They’re designed for use in water-sipping HE washers, but they’ll work just fine in washers that dispense more water, too.
 Most pod-related problems occur when they’re misplaced and not exposed to enough water rather than too much water.

 Multipurpose: If you have a detergent you love, a dedicated fabric softener pod may be your best bet.
 These pods contain only fabric softener, rather than a mix of products, so they must be used with a detergent pod.
 But if you really want to simplify your laundry, look for multipurpose pods.
 These pods contain several products, including detergent and fabric softener.
 Some combination pods include ingredients that treat stains, add fresh scents, and streamline other laundering processes.